aviflombaum/ruby-objects-belong-to-lab-v-000/README.md

   # => "Beyonce"
 ```

 * Posts should have a title and belong to an author.
-A post should be able to tell you the name of its author:
+A post should be able to tell you the name of itsadsfadadasdas author:

 ```ruby
 post.author.name